craigmichaelmartin/pure-orm/README.md

 - The BaseDAO class to extend for your business objects.

-#### Todo
-- make sure \.c\. is gone from all code
-- make displayName optional (computed from tableName)
-- make columns optional (computed from sql_columns)

 #### Current Limitations
-- all tables use ids
-  - todo: define a unique_by / identity / primary_key property to use (which defaults to id)

 - the dao you are writing your sql in will always be in the "select" and will be the one you want as your root(s) return objects
   - the query can start from some other table, and join a bunch of times to get there
 - there is a clear path in the "select" to your leaf joined-to-entities (eg, (Good): Article, ArticleTag, Tag, TagModerator, Moderator; not (Bad): Article, Moderator).
-- the result of the select will always be a tree, and not circular (eg, (Bad): Article, Person, Circle, CircleArticle, Article)
+- the result of _the select_ will always be a tree, and not circular (eg, (Bad): Article, Person, Group, GroupArticle, Article)